| The following history of IMTA was presented by Dr Marty Wiskoff at the 50th - jubilee - conference

 arrangements with nearby hotels to house the 285 delegates representing 31 countries.
 The banquet night at

+the Monterey Bay Aquarium also was a special event.
 The 2004 conference in Brussels also was a joint venture with the NATO Research Task Group on Recruiting and

 Retention of Military Personnel.
 It was a successful conference jointly sponsored by Belgium and France

-Publishing the proceedings of our conferences became a contentious issue when the sheer number of pages
+with more than 240 attendees.
+IMTA publications Publishing the proceedings of our conferences became a contentious issue when the sheer number of pages

 threatened to cause problems for the host nation and delayed publication, sometimes by up to a year.
 We made